wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detialed instructions and a blank spreadsheet download

 == Changelog ==

+= 0.9.5 =
+* prevent frontend record edit submission from redirecting to admin
+* further CSS improvements to backend fields management page
+* better default settings for field groups
+* logic to allow both signup and record shortcodes to be on the same page
+* setting to show the private ID and link on the admin participant listing page

 = 0.9.4 =
 * improved CSS on manage fields page